Passport Photo Hair Requirements (2026)

 Can I wear a hat in my passport photo?

 No. Hats, caps, beanies, and other non-religious head coverings are not allowed in US passport photos.
-The only exception is head coverings worn daily for religious or medical purposes.

 Does facial hair matter for passport photos?